 In 2010, Nocella was a founding member of the Meiravi Quartet, an ensemble devoted to giving superlative performances of the traditional and contemporary repertoire.
 Since its inception the Meiravi Quartet has premiered his String Quartet No.1 in Blue, String Quartet No.2 in Red, String Quartet No.3 in Green, and String Quartet No.4, “Winter Journal”. in 2017, He completed String Quartet No.5, “Summer Journal”.
 More recently, he has completed Wood Odors, a setting of Walt Whitman’s poem for female choir and harp in celebration of Whitman’s bicentenary in 2019, slated to be performed at Carnegie Hall and in several Philadelphia venues.
 He is also continuing work on the opera, Grynszpan, based on events that preceded the Holocaust.

 Nocella has been a member of the American Society of Composers and Publishers, National Academy of Recording Arts and Sciences, American Federation of Musicians, National Association of Composers-USA, and the College Music Society.
-Nocella teaches music at Nazareth Academy, while maintaining an active composing and performing schedule.
+For 20 years Nocella taught music theory, music history, strings, and directed ensembles at Penn State University and at Nazareth Academy.
+Currently he teaches music at Nazareth Academy while also maintaining an active composer/performer schedule.